Define and document semantics of dynamic Insertion in Chare arrays wrt broadcasts and reductions

-#4 Updated by Phil Miller almost 6 years ago
+#4 Updated by Phil Miller about 6 years ago

 - Target version deleted (

 As discussed in core group, the general semantics should be "don't overlap reductions with insertion", along with an option to specify some sort of token to match an insertion to a specific reduction in which it should participate.

-#8 Updated by Phil Miller about 3 years ago
+#8 Updated by Phil Miller over 3 years ago

 I recently wrote some code for my thesis project that relies on the undocumented semantics of our implementation for reductions.
 I have a single chare array in which one set of elements are dynamically inserting a later set of elements.
 I need all of the elements to be on the same page in terms of reductions.
 Here's what I did:

 contribute()call ensures that all of the inserted elements see and are stamped with the same reduction in progress

 - neither the old nor new elements can safely contribute to a later reduction until we are certain that all of the insertion calls have been made (but not necessarily that the objects have actually been constructed)